gregv12/fluxtion-server/docs/index.md

 * Plugin architecture: Clean extension points for event feeds, sinks, services, and dispatch strategies so you can tailor the runtime.
-* Plugin ecosystem: community plugins, including support for Kafka, aeron, chronicle, and more. service injection.
+* Plugin ecosystem: community plugins, including support for Kafka, aeron, chronicle, and more.
 * ZeroGc: Built in object pooling to support zero gc event processing.
-* Operational control: Admin commands, scheduling, logging/audit support, and dynamic registration make operations simpler.
+* Operational control: Admin commands, scheduling, logging/audit support, and dynamic event handler registration make operational control simpler.

 ### Performance at a glance